gopi487krishna/FITS_primary_header/README.md

 **Member Functions :**

-*readData()* : This function takes a filename and reading mode as argument and selects the appropriate function that parses the data and makes it available for querying.
+*readData()* : This function takes a filename and reading mode as argument and selects the appropriate function that parses the data and makes the data available for querying.
 **reading_mode** : reading_mode is an enumeration that allows programmers to specify how the data should be read.
 As of now reading_mode supports **3** modes namely